Mirantis/lens-extension-cc/README.md

 ## SSO support

-Mirantis Container Cloud instances that use third-party SSO authentication via __Keycloak__ are supported.
+📣 Mirantis Container Cloud instances that use third-party SSO authentication via __Keycloak__ are __required__ in order to use this extension.

 ### Keycloak Configuration